joshuatalib/AI_weather_quest/README.md

 The package leverages capability developed through xarray for efficient data handling.

+We highly recommend use the ReadTheDocs documentation as a guide for using this package: *https://ecmwf-ai-weather-quest.readthedocs.io/en/latest/*

 Installation
 --------------
 To install the *AI-WQ-package* on Linux, run the following command: